Background:

 Finding the Lounge:

 The lounge entrance is easy to find right after you clear security, especially from the TSA PreCheck lanes.
-Also, it is perfectly located right where the escalator from the airside bridge which connects to Terminals 4-8.
+Also, it is perfectly located right where the escalator from the airside bridge that connects to Terminals 4-8.

 Entrance

 Normally with airport lounges, you take elevators up to get views.
-But here, you actually take the elevators down 2 floors to access the lounge.
-I really am not a fan as it gives underground vibes.
+But here, you take the elevators down 2 floors to access the lounge.
+I am not a fan as it gives underground vibes.
 And, there are no views for plane spotting which is a bummer.

 Arrival: